AVSLab/basilisk/src/simulation/environment/groundMapping/groundMapping.rst

 The user must then set several variables regarding the spacecraft instrument.
 These include the position of the camera in the body-frame of the spacecraft, the normal vector of the instrument boresight defined in the body-frame of the spacecraft, and the half field-of-view of the instrument.
+The position of the camera defaults to zero and is an optional parameter.
+The normal vector of the instrument boresight, nHat_B, is also defaulted to zero, but is not an optional parameter.
+Finally, the halfFieldOfView is a required parameter defaulted to 10 degrees.

 .. code-block:: python